 In a saucepan, heat milk, salt and cream and sugar until sugar melts.

-Whisk blueberry puree and milk mixture in a large bowl.
 Cover and set in the fridge to cool for 8-10 hours.

 Freeze according to your ice cream machine's instructions.
+Store in an air-tight container in the freezer.